 Prepare to deliver your presentation.

 This course is designed for students who wish to gain a foundational understanding of Microsoft PowerPoint 2016 that is necessary to create and develop engaging multimedia presentations.

 To ensure success, students should be familiar with using personal computers, and should have experience using a keyboard and mouse.
-Students should be comfortable in the Windows® environment, and be able to use Windows to manage information on their computers.
+Students should be comfortable in the Windows® 10 environment and be able to use Windows 10 to manage information on their computers.
 Specific tasks the students should be able to perform include: launching and closing applications, navigating basic file structures, and managing files and folders.
 To meet this prerequisite, you can take either of the following Logical Operations courses:

 Lesson 1: Getting Started with PowerPoint